 In many instances, yes.
 If you are receiving a departmental scholarship, it generally

-If you have a renewable Admissions scholarship (High Flyers, University Academic Service, Golden Opportunity, etc.), your scholarship
+If you have a renewable Admissions scholarship (Presidential Scholars, High Flyers, Golden Opportunity, etc.), your scholarship

 will be automatically renewed every year as long as you meet all of the renewal requirements.